 Amorgos Greece Travel Guide

-A 24-hour layover is not practical for Amorgos due to the island's reliance on ferry travel, which requires longer transit times.
+AN AROUND-THE-CLOCK-hour layover is not practical for Amorgos due to the island's reliance on taking the ferry, which requires longer transit times.
 Plan for at least a two-day stay.

 Weekend Getaway (2-3 Days): Day 1: Arrive Katapola, explore waterfront, visit Ancient Minoa.
 Day 2: Explore Chora, Archaeological Museum, windmills.
 Visit Monastery of Panagia Hozoviotissa and Agia Anna beach.
 Day 3: Morning swim or short hike.
 Depart.

-A week allows for a harmonious mix of sightseeing, relaxation, and activity throughout the island.
+A week allows for a compatible mix of sightseeing, relaxation, and activity throughout the island.

 Combine one week on Amorgos (following the comprehensive experience above) with one week on a neighboring island.
-Naxos, Paros, or Koufonisia have different Cycladic experiences, allowing for a broader exploration of the region.
+Naxos, Paros, or Koufonisia have different Cycladic experiences, enabling a wider discovery of the region.

 From Amorgos, ferries connect to various Cycladic islands, providing numerous choices for your next stop.